nathancarter/group-explorer/js/DiagramDnD.md

 * remove event handlers that are only used during a manual rearrangement
 * return the cursor to its default style (generally an arrow)
 * stop [asynchronous painting](#asynchronous-painting)
-* clear`this.object`so even if the [asynchronous painter] runs it will exit without doing anything
+* clear`this.picked_object`so even if the [asynchronous painter] runs it will exit without doing anything

 ```js
 */